seagle0128/.emacs.d/README.md

 an easy to use Emacs configuration for Emacs newcomers and lots of additional power for Emacs power users.

-It's able to run on Windows, GNU Linux and macOS.
+It is able to run on Windows, GNU Linux and macOS.
 It is compatible **ONLY with GNU Emacs 28.1 and above**.
 In general you're advised to always run with the latest stable release - currently **30.1**.